Barbara McNair: 1972 arrest and Manzie

 In October 1972, McNair was arrested for possession of heroin at the Playboy Club in New Jersey.
-The charges stemmed from McNair signing for a package containing drugs that was delivered to her home.
-McNair stated she had no knowledge of the contents of the package or who sent it.
+The charges stemmed from McNair’s signing for a package delivered to her home that contained drugs.
+McNair stated she had had no knowledge of the contents of the package nor who had sent it.
 McNair's then-husband Rick Manzie was later charged with the crime and charges against McNair were dropped in April 1973.

-On December 15, 1976, McNair's third husband, Chicago businessman Rick Manzie, was murdered in their Las Vegas mansion.
-Mafia boss-turned-FBI-informant Jimmy Fratianno later claimed in his book The Last Mafioso that Manzie had been a Mafia associate who tried to put a contract on the life of a mob-associated tax attorney with whom he had a legal dispute.
+On December 15, 1976, Manzie was murdered in their Las Vegas mansion.
+Mafia boss-turned-FBI-informant Jimmy Fratianno later claimed in his book The Last Mafioso that Manzie had been a Mafia associate and had tried to put out a contract on a mob-associated tax attorney with whom he had had a legal dispute.

 Bankruptcy, later years, and death

-McNair filed for bankruptcy in September 1987, with debt totaling $458,399 ($ million today).
-Into her 70s, McNair resided in the Los Angeles area, playing tennis and skiing to keep in shape and touring on occasion.
-McNair died on February 4, 2007, after a seven-year battle with throat cancer, in Los Angeles, California.
+McNair filed for bankruptcy in September 1987, with debts totaling $458,399 ($ million today).
+Into her 70s, she resided in the Los Angeles area, playing tennis and skiing to keep in shape, and touring on occasion.
+McNair died on February 4, 2007, in Los Angeles, after a seven-year battle with throat cancer.